-- POLICY 6.A.
+- GOAL 6.
+DEVELOP AND ENHANCE THE TRANSPORTATION AND CIRCULATION SYSTEM IN A MANNER THAT PROTECTS THE COUNTY'S NATURAL AND SCENIC RESOURCES AND THAT MAXIMIZES OPPORTUNITIES FOR VIEWING THOSE RESOURCES. - Policy 6.A.
 Develop and maintain roads and highways in a manner that protects natural and scenic resources. - Objective 6.A.1.
 Locate roads so that topography and vegetation screen them.
 When feasible, use existing roads for new development.
 Minimize cut-and-fill activities for roadway construction, especially in scenic areas and along hill slopes.
-Minimize stream crossings in new road construction.
+Minimize stream crossings in new road construction. - Time frame: Ongoing over the 20-year time frame of this plan; implement during project design and construction. - Objective 6.A.2.
+Implement BMPs for road maintenance to minimize impacts to sensitive habitats, such as sage grouse.